ai4r/AIR-Act2Act.pytorch/README.md

 3. Run ```python recog_subaction.py -m train``` to train the model.
 All trained models are stored in 'models/lstm/'

-### How to test
-1. If you want to test with the data extracted from AIR-Act2Act,
+### How to test with AIR-Act2Act data
-run ```python recog_subaction.py -m test```.
+1. Run ```python recog_subaction.py -m test```.
-Then, you need to enter the model number and data number to test, into the command line.
+2. Enter the model number and data number to test, into the command line.
-The recognition results will be printed as follows:
+3. The recognition results will be printed as follows:
     ```
     true:
     [4, 4, 4, 4, 4, 4, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 6, 6, 6, 6, 6, 6, 6, 6, 6, 0, 0, 0, 0]